The Turkey Bowl: Synopsis

-During a party at his parents' house while his parents are out of town, Jen walks in Patrick as he is being seduced by Ronnie's lecherous twin sister Brandy Best (McKendrick), who has had a crush on him since they were teenagers; while trying to explain, Patrick inadvertently reveals his lament of having to be stuck replaying a football game with friends he has not seen in years and that he still has feelings for Jen.
+During a party at his parents' house while his parents are out of town, Jen walks in Patrick as he is being seduced by Ronnie's lecherous twin sister Brandy Best, who has had a crush on him since they were teenagers; while trying to explain, Patrick inadvertently reveals his lament of having to be stuck replaying a football game with friends he has not seen in years and that he still has feelings for Jen.
 When Patrick is caught trying to sneak out of town after his parents ground their adult son for throwing the party.
 He is confronted by Mitchell about his distancing from his friends, revealing he did not want to be the ex-high school football star stuck reliving his glory days and wanted a better life.
-After discovering the destroyed field, Mitchell convinces a neighbor to hold the game in her backyard where they played as kids.
+After discovering the destroyed field, Mitchell convinces a neighbor to hold the game in her yard where they played as kids.

 Realizing he missed his family and friends; Patrick skips his flight back to Chicago and arrives at the game with Coach—whom he spotted wandering on a highway—as his Putnam teammates have fallen behind the Noble alumni.
-Putnam mounts a comeback lead by Hodges and defeats Noble, 26–21.
+Putnam mounts a comeback led by Hodges and defeats Noble, 26–21.
 Ashley—whom Patrick had been trying to hide his real reason for being back home until Sen. Sinclair hears of his son-in-law-to-be's arrest on the news—tries to get Patrick back to Chicago, but he decides to stay and breaks up with her.
 As the team celebrates their victory at the Badger Hole, he admits to Jen that she is the reason he tried to avoid coming home and the reason he's staying; Patrick and Jen kiss, before joining their friends inside.